chef/automate/components/docs-chef-io/content/automate/ha_faqs.md

 ### Issue: Unable to Determine the Bucket Region

-When Chef Automate instances could not locate S3 bucket, the following error is displayed, *Unable to restore backup: Listing backups failed: RequestError: send request failed caused by: Get "https://s3.amazonaws.com/a2backup"*
+When Chef Automate instances could not locate the S3 bucket, the following error is displayed, *Unable to the restore backup: Listing backups failed: RequestError: send request failed caused by: Get "https://s3.amazonaws.com/a2backup"*

 ![Bucket Region Error](/images/automate/ha_faq_bucket_region.png)